the-other-mariana/the-other-mariana/extras/CV.md

 - My favorite webpage is github, and you can visit my github profile [here](https://github.com/the-other-mariana).

-- My favorite programing languages are Python and Golang:
+- My favorite programing languages are Python and Golang.
+Python for its data structures and Golang for its parallelism and thread usage.

 ## Experience